NickPepper/Bookmarks-Chrommander/README.md

 ### Available Scripts

-After cloning this repo in the project directory, you can run:
+After cloning this repo you can run inside the project directory:

 `$ yarn && yarn start`

-Then open Chrome, and unpack the newly created `/dev` folder to see your extension added locally to your browser.\
+Then open Chrome, and `Load Unpacked` the newly created `/dev` folder to see your extension added locally to your browser.\
+After source code changes the watcher will automatically reload the extension in this (developer) mode, except background script changes - these need the extension to be re-builded.\
 When you’re ready to ship your extension, create an optimized build with `$ yarn build`.\
-You can also use `$ yarn test` which launches the test runner in the interactive watch mode.
+You can also use `$ yarn test` which launches the test runner in interactive watch mode.

 ### Some important files

-- Popup UI which renders your index.js when you click on your extension in the browser extension icon.
+- Popup UI which renders your `index.js` when you click on your extension in the browser extension icon.
 - Background script which will run in the background from `/background/index.js` and can be use for things like state-management.
 - Content script from `/contentScript/index.js` which will run on configured web pages.
 - Options UI which renders your `/options/` when you click on your extension in the browser extension icon.